zavalab/ADAM_Documentation/dashboard_edit_model.md

 </p>

 <p>
-    For more detailed information on adding new data, please go to
+    For more detailed information on adding new data, please go to the
-<a href="/ADAM_Documentation/dashboard_input_data.html">this tutorial</a>.
+<a href="/ADAM_Documentation/dashboard_input_data.html">Adding Data to a Model Tutorial</a>.

 </p>